Namandhingra7847/PythonWithNaman1/README.md

 The Ultimate Python Course
 A complete guide to mastering Python programming – from the absolute basics to building real-world projects.
-This repo is part of The Ultimate Python Course by CodeWithHarry.
+This repo is part of The Ultimate Python Course by CodeWithNaman.

 📘 Table of Contents
 📖 Introduction